yft22/sec-gate-oidc/libs/pcscd-client/README.md

  const char* pcscErrorMsg (pcscHandleT *handle);
 ```

-* **pcscConnect**: connect to a given reader: "readername" should be a be a subset of full reader name.
-When NULL first reader available is used. "uid" is a free *human-readable* string use to track debug messages.
+* **pcscConnect**: connect to a given reader: "readername" should be a subset of full reader name.
+When NULL first reader available is used. "uid" is a free *human-readable* string used to track debug messages.
 * **pcscDisconnect**: close and free reader connection.
 * **pcscSetOpt**: pcsc handle is opaque and options require a setter (
   * PCSC_OPT_TIMEOUT